-The best acoustic guitar strings for a warm sound emphasize bass and mid-range frequencies, and accentuate second order harmonics without sounding muddy.
+Acoustic guitar strings that emphasize bass and mid-range frequencies, along with second-order harmonics are best for achieving a warm sound.
 Medium gauge, phosphor bronze, flat wound, round core strings will accentuate the bass and mid-range frequencies most effectively.
-Keep in mind, there’s often a compromise between heavier gauge strings (which tend to sound warmer) and playability which has an indirect influence on tone.

 So, while this article focuses on tone, it’s also a fairly detailed guide to acoustic steel guitar strings in general so if you are interested in learning more about either stay tuned!